Get,

 Frequently Asked Questions (FAQs)

 The Pegan diet may not be fit for everyone due to changing individual nutritional needs, likes, and budget constraints.
-Before kicking off any new diet, chat with a healthcare professional or registered dietitian to see if it matches you.
+Before starting any new diet, chat with a healthcare professional or registered dietitian to see if it matches you.

-Move to the Pegan diet slowly by slowly upping your eating of plant-based foods, healthy fats, and lean proteins while reducing your eating of grains, dairy, and beans.
+Move to the Pegan diet slowly by gradually eating plant-based foods, healthy fats, and lean proteins while reducing the intake of grains, dairy, and beans.
 This lets your body adapt to the new eating pattern and helps you figure out how these changes affect your overall well-being.

 To ensure you get all the needed nutrients while following the Pegan diet, aim to eat a range of nutrient-dense whole foods, plan your meals well, and watch your serving sizes.
 If you’re worried about certain nutrient deficiencies, chat with a healthcare provider or registered dietitian to discuss if adding certain supplements might be good.